What is Payments Direction?

 Why are we doing this work?

 The financial services sector and payments industry continues to evolve at a rapid pace.
 Therefore, it's vitally important for organisations and the industry to stay informed about the developments driving this evolution and ensure they're prepared for the future.
 This is particularly true for the payments industry, which is highly networked and open to the adoption of new technologies and business models.
-In this environment, efficiency, safety, innovation, openness and interoperability are fundamental.
+In this environment, efficiency, safety, innovation, openness, and interoperability are fundamental.

 How we work